Autumn in the Garden

 Looking after and eating

-During lockdown, the grass has been left to grow long in the orchards, reducing mowing time and fuel use but also encouraging the biodiversity of the area and reducing the impact on the roots.
+During lockdown and the past year, the grass has been left to grow long in the orchards, reducing mowing time and fuel use but also encouraging the biodiversity of the area and reducing the impact on the roots.
 Since reopening the grass has been long, to continue these positive impacts on the area and also give a peaceful welcome to visitors walking through, allowing the breeze to blow through the wispy strands.